yuangh-x/2022-NIPS-Tenrec/README.md

 python 3.6.8

-Some CTR and SBR tasks codes are referenced from deepctr and recbole.
+We refer to deppCTR and Recbole for some model implementation in the CTR and SBR tasks.
+Recbole: https://recbole.io, DeepCTR: https://github.com/shenweichen/DeepCTR

 **License:**